djalbat/easy/README.md

 #### Standard methods

-Each element class extends the `Element` class and therefore has the same standard methods.
+Each element has the following methods.
 These do nothing much apart from ape jQuery functionality:

 - `show`
 - `hide`